-These are the simplest types of handguards and Defense Procurement Manufacturing Services offers their DPMS – AR-15/M16 FREE FLOAT TUBES for your 16” or 20” rifle.
+These are the simplest types of handguards and Defense Procurement Manufacturing Services offers their Double Star AR15 Free Float Handguards for your 16” or 20” rifle.

 This tube comes with a separate barrel nut to replace your existing one and once changed the forend tube and nut will thread together and it will free float.
 While “easy to install” depends on your level of tool comfort, there are literally dozens of videos (like the one below) to walk you through it.
 And even though it’s not common to put these on shorter rifles, DPMS offers them as well.
 At the time I write this, they are $49 for the short and $59 for the long, and you’re ready to shoot.

-Do you like the free-floating tube idea, but would like the option to add a Picatinny rail directly onto the tube body itself, then the Yankee Hill Machine Co “Smooth” Free Float Handguard is a great choice.
+Do you like the free-floating tube idea, but would like the option to add a Picatinny rail directly onto the tube body itself, then the Yankee Hill Machine Co Free Float Handguards are great choices.
 This tactical handguard not only allows you to pick and choose how much rail is on your tube, but its location as well.
-Just like a quad rail design you get threaded mounting holes at three, six, nine and twelve o’clock positions to place the Yankee Hill’s Picatinny-type, modular, add-on rails on the tube where you see fit.
-You are supplied with one full-length rail and one 3″ elevated rail and you may purchase additional rails from Yankee Hill Machine.
+Just like a quad rail design you get threaded mounting holes at three, six, nine, and twelve o’clock positions to place the Yankee Hill’s Picatinny-type, modular, add-on rails on the tube where you see fit.
+You are supplied with one full-length rail and one 3″ elevated rail and you may purchase additional railsfrom Yankee Hill Machine.

 Move all the rails forward and you can keep the rear part of the handguard clear for a smooth grip, a great feature if you don’t want to grip or cover sharp rails.

-If you like the more traditional skeletonized type free floating handguard the TROY INDUSTRIES, INC. – AR-15/M16 SDMR RAILS in BLACK has a fixed twelve o’clock Picatinny rail as well as fixed rail segments at the front three, six and nine o’clock positions.
-It’s also equipped with KeyMod positions for adding additional rails and accessories behind the fixed rail segments.
-It is machined from hardened aircraft aluminum with stainless steel components and finished in MIL-SPEC hardcoat anodizing.
+If you like the more traditional skeletonized type free-floating handguard the Troy Industries AR15 Alpha Rail Handguards have a fixed twelve o’clock Picatinny rail as well as fixed rail segments positions.
+It’s also equipped with KeyMod options for adding additional rails and accessories behind the fixed rail segments.
+It is machined from hardened aircraft aluminum with stainless steel components and finished in MIL-SPEC hard coat anodizing.
 It uses your existing traditional barrel nut so you can enjoy all the positive effects of a free floated barrel for accuracy.

 This particular free float handguard offers excellent flexibility but it gets pricey, but as the saying goes, you get what you pay for and this is top notch.

-The SDMR Bravo KeyMod Handguards comes in 11” 13” and 15” lengths, are T marked for easy replacement of optics and range from $266 to $289, so if you love a great kit and don’t mind spending the money to get it, this is where you start.
+The SDMR Bravo KeyMod Handguards comes in 11” 13” and 15” lengths, are T marked for easy replacement of optics, and range from $180 – $200, so if you love a great kit and don’t mind spending the money to get it, this is where you start.

-Departing from the traditional, we visit the innovative and the MAGPUL – AR-15/M16 MOE M-LOK RIFLE HANDGUARDS are just that.
+Departing from the traditional, we visit the innovative and the Magpul AR-15 MOE M-LOK Rifle Handguardsare just that.
 Take your old handguards off and put these on, you can’t beat simplistic and these are made from their heat resistant polymer and equipped with aluminum heat shields like your old OEM (Original Equipment Manufactured) handguards.
 They are also compatible with most piston-driven and direct impingement gas systems.

 But here’s the kicker, at the two, six and ten o’clock positions you can mount any of the 24 pieces of available M-LOK accessories.
 There is an assortment of pieces from handstop kits to sections of Picatinny rail and range in price from $9.00 to $33.00 dollars.